 Here are our Northern Territory camping safety tips:

-• Let someone responsible know your plans and where you will be going.
-Another way to ensure that people know where you are is to always use a location tracker.
-Stay in contact by ensuring you are updating people whenever you get a signal and giving them detailed plans of your trip and how long you plan to be out of signal.
+- Share your itinerary and plans with a trusted friend or relative.
+Stay in contact by updating people whenever you receive a signal and providing them with detailed plans of your trip, including how long you plan to be out of signal.

-• Do not share your plans or location with anyone online or at your campsite if you do not get a good vibe from them.
+- Do not share your plans or location online or with people you don’t know.

-• Sleep with your keys; always ensure your keys are easy to access, and you can drive off if necessary.
+- Sleep with your keys; ensure they are easily accessible, so you can drive off if necessary.

-• If you are camping on the ground, put an extra pair of shoes outside your tent and give the impression that there is more than one person in the tent.
+- If you are camping on the ground, put an extra pair of shoes outside your tent and give the impression there is more than one person in the tent.

-• If you are in a vehicle, lock the doors, cover your windows, and be as lowkey as you can after dark. (you might need to crack a window once or twice for air circulation at night)
+- If you are in a vehicle, lock the doors, cover your windows, and be as lowkey as you can after dark.

 What to Do in an Emergency